jmespath/jmespath.site/docs/libraries.rst

     - `go-jmespath <https://github.com/jmespath/go-jmespath>`__
     - Fully compliant

-In addition to the JMESPath libraries in various programming languages, there are a number of miscellaneous JMESPath tools.
+In addition to the JMESPath libraries above, there are a number of miscellaneous JMESPath tools.

 .. cssclass:: table